naddanki-23/WhatDrivesThePriceOfACar/README.md

 These visual insights complement the numerical results and guide the choice of model depending on the application’s priority: accuracy vs. interpretability.

+🔍 Key Features Impacting Used Car Price

+Based on the coefficient analysis from the best-performing model (Ridge or Lasso), the following features had the strongest impact on price predictions:

+📌 Top Predictive Features:

+Feature

+Effect on Price

+Interpretation

+odometer

+🔻 Negative

+Higher mileage lowers vehicle value.

+year / age

+🔺 Positive

+Newer vehicles tend to be priced higher.

+fuel_diesel

+🔺 Positive

+Diesel-powered vehicles have higher resale value.

+condition_like new

+🔺 Positive

+Excellent condition significantly boosts price.

+drive_4wd

+🔺 Positive

+All-wheel/4WD vehicles typically command higher prices.

+title_status_clean

+🔺 Positive

+Clean title increases trust and resale value.

+transmission_automatic

+🔺 Positive

+Automatics are generally more desirable.

+❗ Low-Impact Features:

+Features such as paint_color, cylinders, and certain state or type values showed very low or zero importance (especially in Lasso), indicating minimal predictive contribution.

+These insights help prioritize which attributes matter most in pricing models and inform future data collection or simplification efforts.

+📌 Next Steps (Optional Ideas)

+Add more advanced polynomial features or interaction terms

+Use ensemble methods (e.g., Random Forests, XGBoost) for comparison

+Incorporate real dollar value predictions (by reversing the log)

+Build a web app using Streamlit or Flask for real-time predictions